Episode #409 (Originally aired 11/04/16)

 What do you think the birth control pill does to women?

+It causes mood swings, altered libido, and acne.
 Hey guys, take the shot, you whiny little bitches.

-What better way for us all to not get pregnant than having both of us covered in zits, not in the mood for sex, sex,
+What better way for us all to not get pregnant than having both of us covered in zits, not in the mood for sex,

 and quietly crying because nobody understands me.

-New rules, stop asking what happened to hamburger helper's fifth finger.
+Neural, stop asking what happened to hamburger helper's fifth finger.

 Where do you think it is?
+It's in your hamburger.

-Neural computer geeks need to explain why my computer always needs to take a moment to think it over when I ask it to print something.
+Neural computer geeks need to explain why my computer always needs to take a moment to think it over. when I ask it to print something.

 Save right away.

+Check my email.
 Way ahead of you, boss.

 Prints, hold on.

+Look, it's just a boarding pass.
 It's not the beginning of a relationship.

 It won't help to